Information for patients

 What will happen during my examination?

 The Radiographer will discuss the procedure with you and complete a health questionnaire.
+If you have any further questions or concerns, please discuss with radiographer at this stage.
+You will then be asked to sign a consent form.

 You will be asked to lie down on the CT table on your left side, with your knees slightly bent.

 A soft tube will then be gently inserted into your rectum (back passage).
 Carbon dioxide will be passed through the tube to inflate your bowel so that your Radiologist can see all parts of your bowel wall.
+This is done using an electronic pump so that the pressure inside your bowel is safely controlled.
+This can cause ‘windy’ discomfort for a short time.

 Once the bowel is fully inflated, a CT scan is carried out.
 The examination can take up to 20 minutes to complete.
 Any symptoms will quickly pass when the tube is removed and you go to the toilet.